We all are not as much as aware of ransomware attacks as we should be because these may cause serious problems for you and your business.

-In these tests, user files remain untouched, but this totally depends on the attacker, how they have designed the malware.
-But it’s been seen that in these virus files are not touched.
+In these tests, user files remain untouched, but this totally depends on the attacker and how they have designed the malware.

-These messages seem legitimate and it’s very difficult for the common people to understand what has gone wrong.
-Some people indeed fall into the trap and pay the ransom.
-Look at the screenshot.
+These messages seem legitimate and it’s challenging for the common people to understand what has gone wrong.
+Some people indeed fall into this trap and pay the ransom.
+Look at the screenshot-

-The first ransomware appeared in 1989, according to Becker’s Hospital Review (http://www.beckershospitalreview.com/healthcare-information-technology/first-known-ransomware-attack-in-1989-also-targeted-healthcare.html), A AIDS researcher Joseph Popp, Distributed the floppies to other AIDS researcher saying that it contains computer Application related to their research field (AIDS).
+The first ransomware appeared in 1989, according to Becker’s Hospital Review, an AIDS researcher Joseph Popp, distributed the floppies to other AIDS researcher saying that it contains computer application related to their research field (AIDS).

-But that program was a ransomware.
-But that first attack was very basic and later it sets the evolution of sophisticated attacks.
+That program was ransomware.
+But that first attack was fundamental and later it sets the evolution of sophisticated attacks.